Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 ## HLS PL Kernels
 In the HLS implementation of the FIR Filter design, the AI Engine is not used and therefore there are no AI Engine-related kernels and graphs.
 The compute and datamover functions are implemented as HLS kernels in the PL region.

-The PL kernel `fir_dsp` implements the FIR filter chain.
+The PL kernel `fir_hls` implements the FIR filter chain.
 It contains a single AXI-stream input port and a single AXI-stream output port.
 Since the FIR function requires no initialization, no additional control/status ports are required.

-The PL-based data movers consist of MM2S and S2MM kernels.
-The MM2S move data from DDR memory through the NoC to the FIR Filter kernel and the final FIR output is moved back to DDR memory through the NoC by the S2MM kernel.
-In either data mover kernel, the side facing NoC uses a memory mapped AXI4 interface (MM-AXI4) and the side facing the AI Engine array uses an AXI4-Stream interface.
+The PL-based data mover consists of DATAMOVER kernels.
+It moves a data-pattern into the AIE Engine array via streaming interface the AI Engine array and the final FIR output from the AI Engine array is moved back into DATAMOVER kernel via streaming interface and checks for errors.
+The AI Engine array interface with the Datamover Kernel uses an AXI4-Stream interface.
 Some additional details regarding the data mover kernels include:

-**MM2S**
-* The data width is 128 bits
-* To avoid bandwidth limitation resulting in back pressure which causes performance degradation, the HLS pragma `max_read_burst_length` is set higher than the default to 256 bits.

-**S2MM**
+**DATAMOVER**
-* The data width is 128 bits
+* The data width is 128 bits.
-* To avoid bandwidth limitation resulting in back pressure which causes performance degradation, the HLS pragma `max_write_burst_length` is set higher than the default to 256 bits.
+* Frequency 250MHz.

 </details>